 And start it well, at Filter Coffee Lab.
 This place is a little slice of breakfast heaven.

 Italy’s traditional breakfast is a coffee and a pastry (generally a cornetti), and you can certainly get that here, but if you like eggs and pancakes and other lovely breakfast stuff, as well as good coffee, then Filter is a lovely way to start your day.

 You can get eggs and bacon or fancy pancakes with a good cappuccino or latte for under €9.

 This is the epicentre of tourism in Pisa.
 Its actual name is the Piazza Del Duomo, by the way, but back in 1910 the writer and poet Gabriele d’Annunzio called it the Meadow of Miracles, and the name stuck.

 It is pretty impressive to be fair; here’s where you’ll see all of Pisa’s biggest attractions in one big, beautiful square.
+It' the perfect spot to explore some the great things to do in Pisa on a budget.
 The Cathedral of Santa Maria Assunta, the Baptistery, and of course the infamously architecturally challenged leaning tower are all located here.

 You know the one – that one that everyone who goes to Pisa gets, where they look like they’re either holding the tower up or pushing it over?
 Yeah, that one.